lcdm-uiuc/info490-sp16/Week5/lesson1.md

 - The _Dimensionality reduction_ section in **Chapter 3: The Data Science Pipeline** from _Python Data Science Essentials_, by Luca Massaron and Alberto Boschetti
 - **Chapter 14: Reducing Dimensionality** from _Python for Data Science For Dummies_, by John Paul Mueller and Luca Massaron.

-- **Chapter 17: Decision Trees** from _Data Science from Scratch_, by Joel Grus.
-- **Chapter 3.
-Introduction to Predictive Modeling** from _Data Science for Business_ by Foster Provost and Tom Fawcett.

 ### Assessment ###